WS-UB/WLMap/README.md

 - [x] User can select any point in Davis Hall and can get navigational directions.
 - [x] The point the user selects is marked and displayed with a circle.
 - [x] Latitude and longitude coordinates are displayed on the point that the user selects.
-- [ ] User can travel to any point within a room in Davis Hall [WIP]
+- [x] User can travel to any point within a room in Davis Hall.